What are the Consequences of Falls in Hospitals?

-Patients at risk of falling in hospital may require one-to-one care, to not be left unattended in circumstances where they might fall, such as using the bathroom, and ensuring their bed sides are kept raised to prevent falling out.
-Hospitals also need to ensure nurses answer patients’ call bells for assistance in a timely manner to prevent at-risk patients trying to get out of bed by themselves.
-If they are to be transferred to another setting, a moving and handling risk evaluation should also be carried out.
+This could mean that vulnerable patients require one-to-one care, so they are not left unattended in instances where they are more likely to fall.
+For example, they should be accompanied to the bathroom, have their bed sides raised at all times and nurses should answer their patients’ call bells for assistance promptly to prevent at-risk patients from trying to get out of bed themselves.
+If patients are going to be transferred to another setting, a moving and handling risk evaluation should also be carried out.

-What are the risk factors for falls in hospital?
+What are the Risk Factors for Falls in Hospitals?

 • Cognitive impairment

-• Medical conditions increasing the likelihood of falling, such as Parkinson’s or dementia
+• Medical conditions increasing the likelihood of falling, such as Parkinson’s or dementia, muscle weakness, balance/gait problems or hearing loss

 • Dizziness brought on by medical conditions or medication